 If located inside the house, you can do these:

 1. Understand your water system.
 Familiarizing how the water shut-on and shut-off valves function may help you if a worst-case scenario happens.
 Shutting off the main water supply quickly can save you from unexpected expenses and midnight anxieties.
 Then contact ServiceMaster by PWF for complete repair services.

 2. Make an annual routine check-up and testing of hoses/pipes connected to water heaters, dishwashers, washing machines, and refrigerators.
-It would be much better to make an investment in a water-leak monitoring and shut-off system that keeps on watch for cracks and leakages.
+It would be much better to make an investment in water-leak monitoring and shut-off system that keeps on the watch for cracks and leakages.

 3. Assess tubs and showers by being certain about water tightness and leakages, if necessary.

 Second, take action immediately by calling ServiceMaster by PWF to fix the problems.
 Procrastination and do-then-postpone attitude will make the problem worse as time passes by.
-It may be even be too late especially if unexpected weather and thunderstorms come around.
+It may even be too late especially if unexpected weather and thunderstorms come around.